armand143/BA-Integration-of-Optimization-Algorithms-for-Time-Management-of-Course-Preparations-in-HEI/README.md

 Click the 'Overview' button to see a summary of all completed optimization runs.
 On the next page, run the optimization process (click 'Optimize') to obtain the time allocation results.
 Review the results by clicking on 'Summary'.
 This will display the results of all optimization strategies along with an evaluation done using Mean Absolute Deviation (MAD) and Standard Deviation (STD) metrics.

-#Contributing
-If you would like to contribute to this project, please follow these steps:

-    Fork the repository
-    Create a new branch (git checkout -b your-feature-branch) Commit your changes (git commit -am 'Add some feature') Push to the branch (git push origin your-feature-branch) Create a new pull request

 #License
 This project is licensed under the MIT License.